Beertran/TrustPair/README.md

  python3 weather_app.py coord --help
 ```

-# Test the API
+# Test the client

-To test the API, run the following command:
+To test the client, run the following command:
 ```
 python3 -m pytest
 ```